 8. Get a strike at the National Bowling Stadium

 It’s a great place to spend a day with the family.
-There are a lot of things to do with kids at the National Bowling Stadium.
-You can go to the movies, go bowling, or just walk around the stadium.
-It’s a great place to spend a day with the family.
+There are many things to do with kids at the National Bowling Stadium, including spending time at the International Bowling Museum and Hall of Fame that is located on the premises.

 9. Hit the slopes at Mount Rose Ski Resort

-The resort is conveniently located near the center of the stunning Toiyabe National Forest, encompassing over 1,000 acres that include over 62 runs and 8 lift stations.
+The resort is conveniently located near the center of the stunning Toiyabe National Forest, encompassing over 1,000 acres, including over 62 runs and eight lifts.

-There are many locations for skiing activities at Mount Rose, including three distinct terrain parks; Double Down, Badlands, and Pondo Park.
+There are numerous locations for skiing activities at Mount Rose Ski Resort, including three distinct terrain parks (Double Down, Badlands, and Pondo Park) as well as cross-country skiing.

 See Related: Best Ski Resorts in the US to Visit